Lidor22/Othello/README.md

 # Othello
-#  Othello Game

 # Introduction:

 As part of an OOP in C# and the .NET Framework course we were given a task to teach us different elements:

-Implementation of work with department and object-oriented programming.
+* Implementation of work with department and object-oriented programming.

-Working with arrays / collections classes.
+* Working with arrays / collections classes.

-Using the string class.
+* Using the string class.

-Development and use of Dll.
+* Development and use of Dll.

-Implemention several design patterns.
+* Implemention several design patterns.

 # Our project: